uLoyd/PitchDeterminer/README.md

 After that a Correlation instance is created and stored in _this.correlation_ member.

 #### nyquistFrequency()
-Returns AudioContext divided by two which is... the nyquist frequency.
+Returns AudioContext sample rate divided by two which is... the nyquist frequency.

 #### getVolume(Number: accuracy)
 Purely empirical and subjective method that aggregates all the bands from the